gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 any significant amount of time during the execution.

 Finally, I blamed rump itself (always good to blame others when desperate).
-But running the original rumpkernel as a unikernel in a VM revealed it does indeed work as intended and I should easily get millions of GETs per second.
+But running the original rumpkernel running as a unikernel in a VM revealed it does indeed work as intended with millions of GETs per second.

 What got me on the right track eventually was the fact that pinging the interface also showed the same anomaly (latency jumps between 5 and 0.9 ms):